 Fishburn is a village and civil parish in County Durham, in England.
-It is situated a few miles to the west of Hartlepool.
+It is situated about 12 miles to the west of Hartlepool.
 It had a population of 2,454, increasing to 2,588 at the 2011 Census.

 The village lies scattered along a dry swell of magnesian limestone rising north from the River Skerne (known locally as the "beck") to approx. 500 ft above sea level.
 The beck is one of the parish boundaries, as the township of Sedgefield begins on the other side of the river.